kkemple/awesome-enterprise-web-service/README.md

 This will start the dev Docker machine and also start up DnsDock and DnsMasq.
 With these we can assign domain names to our containers.

 > Devtools also adjusts your host routing table and sets up a resolver for routing the `.vm` domain to the Docker Machine IP.
 This lets you access all of your containers from both the host and within the Docker machine by the same domain name.
+This makes working with distributed systems a lot easier and keeps apps cleaner by removing the need for Docker specific environment variables.

-## Run Tests
+#### Run Tests

 ```bash
 # start docker machine via devtools (devtools start)